The throne goddess

-Notice that there are two golden mean rectangles that are in golden mean proportion to each other.
+Notice that there are two golden rectangles in golden mean proportion to each other.
 At first glance this is an unusual arrangement that appears to lack any artistic merit.
-If we add clockwise Fibonacci spirals inside the rectangles however, it seems to yield a serpent:
+If we add clockwise Fibonacci spirals inside the rectangles however, it yields a rearing cobra:

 Apparent solar time is measured by the natural course of the Sun in the sky.
 Mean solar time is the theoretical cadence of the Sun if it traveled at a constant speed throughout the year—rather than its actual velocity that varies with the seasons.
 The difference between apparent and mean solar time is known as the equation of time.
 This comes from the medieval Latin aequātiō diērum, meaning “equation of days”.

 For thousands of years, the right time was accurately shown by a sundial.
-When good mechanical clocks were introduced, they agreed with sundials only four times a year, so the equation of time was used to “correct” their readings.
+When water clocks and hourglasses were introduced, they agreed with sundials only four times a year, so the equation of time was used to “correct” their readings.
 In the graph below, a sundial will appear fast relative to a clock (above the x-axis) and slow (beneath) it:

 So the apparent Sun and the mean Sun may be as much as 16 minutes apart because the motion of the solar disc against the background of the stars speeds up and slows down annually.
 There are two reasons for this.
 Firstly, the Earth’s orbit is not circular and she moves at slightly different speeds in different seasons.
 Secondly, the Earth’s axis is tilted relative to the plane of her orbit.

-So why did the sundial we call the Was sceptre have a head on it?
+The Egyptians called their gnomon the Was meaning “power”.
+Why did they put a head on it?
 Well, the “zenith pass” was a moment when the Sun was directly overhead and cast no shadow whatsoever.
-Because the sceptre was a hand-held device, it meant that the shadow of the bearer’s hand obstructed the result on the ground.
+Because the sceptre was a hand-held device, it meant that the shadow of the bearer’s hand blocked the result on the ground.
 The solution was to put a head on it—at the moment of the zenith pass it would be the same length as the shadow:

 The Sun therefore, is a solar deity who moves very much like a snake in the sky.
 Birds of prey also describe a serpentine motion as they wheel overhead.
-The head of the sceptre (Set) deals with the translation from light to darkness.
-Is there anything in the human body that resembles the path of the Sun on the ground?
+So the head of the Was sceptre symbolises the translation from light into shadow, cosmos into chaos.
+No surprises then, that a solar barque was found buried beside the Great Pyramid—it is a reminder of the path of the Sun.

-On one level, Giza was designed like a gigantic shadow from an imaginary gnomon.
+So Giza was designed like a gigantic shadow from an imaginary gnomon.
 But the Egyptians realised something deeper—that this shadow had golden mean properties.
 Referencing the second image from top, we can now create a mirror of this pattern.
-Suddenly, the path made by the serpentine Sun is reflected in the curves of Isis:
+Here we are reminded that the hourglass shape made by the Sun includes the orbital ratios of the planets:

-Above: can you see the implied Ankh within her arms?
+Above: can you see the Ankh within the serpents of Isis and Nephthys?